pactus-project/pactus/www/http/README.md

 # HTTP

 This directory contains required files for HTTP service.
-HTTP modules has no direct connection with Zarb blockchain.
+HTTP modules has no direct connection with Pactus blockchain.
 It gets information through [Capnp](../capnp) APIs.